Risotto Milanese with Saffron Threads

 Cooking risotto milanese.

 6. Ladle in the warm saffron broth, one scoop at a time, stirring often and letting each addition absorb before adding the next.
-Continue until the rice is creamy and tender with a slight bite, about 18 to 20 minutes.

 Cooking risotto milanese.